-This Base Prospectus contains translations of certain Chilean peso amounts into U.S. dollars at specified rates solely for the convenience of the reader.
-These translations should not be construed as representations that the Chilean peso amounts actually represent such U.S. dollar amounts, were converted from U.S. dollars at the rate indicated in the Audited Consolidated Financial Statements, could be converted into U.S. dollars at the rate indicated, were converted or will be converted at all.
+This Base Prospectus contains translations of certain Chilean peso amounts into U.S. dollars at specified rates solely for convenience.
+These translations should not be construed as representations that the Chilean peso amounts actually represent such U.S. dollar amounts, were converted from U.S. dollars at the rate indicated in the 2015 IFRS Consolidated Financial Statements, could be converted into U.S. dollars at the rate indicated or will be converted at all.